-Joby’s Gorillamobile is a great device.
+Joby’s Gorillamobile is a great device which is one of the reasons why I took the time to put this Joby Gorillapod SLR zoom review together.
 But I don’t usually shoot at weird angles with a point-and-shoot.
 I reserve my best and most unique shots for my DSLR, and the Gorillamobile is too small for that.
 So Joby – the ball-hinge tripod and accessories company – built the Gorillapod SLR-Zoom, made specifically for larger DSLRs with heavier bodies and larger lenses.

 And it does a pretty good job of holding up my Nikon D7000.
 By that, I mean my baby hasn’t been dropped once, and went through all my testing unscathed.